g3n/engine/audio/windows/README.md

 These libraries are easily installed in Linux systems using the distribution package manager.

-For compiling `G3N` for windows, the directory `<GOPATH>/src/github.com/g3n/engine/audio/windows` contains the sources of these libraries, and the subdirectory `bin` contains compiled `dlls`, used during the link process.
-For running an application which uses `G3N`, you will need to copy these dlls to the directory from which will run your application.
+For Windows, the directory `<GOPATH>/src/github.com/g3n/engine/audio/windows` contains the sources of these libraries, and the subdirectory `bin` contains the compiled DLLs, used during the link process.
+To run a G3N application in Windows you will need to copy these DLLs to the directory from which you will run your application.
 It is recommended to avoid copying them to the Windows system directory.

+## Building the DLLs from source

 The library sources were obtained from:
 - http://kcat.strangesoft.net/openal-releases/openal-soft-1.18.2.tar.bz2